magnetsystems/magnet-sdk-javascript/README.md

 #### Limited Set Of Features

 While the SDK is compatible with Node.js, several SDK features not applicable.
-Refer to the Feature Comparison chart in Chapter 3 of the Magnet Mobile Server SDK for JavaScript Developer Guide to determine which features are supported.
+Refer to the Feature Comparison chart in  the Magnet Mobile Server SDK for JavaScript Developer Guide to determine which features are supported.

 ### Web

 #### Limited Set Of Features

 While the SDK is compatible with web applications, several SDK features are either not applicable, or not supported on a majority of the modern web browsers.
-Refer to the Feature Comparison chart in Chapter 3 of the Magnet Mobile Server SDK for JavaScript Developer Guide to determine which features are supported.
+Refer to the Feature Comparison chart in the Magnet Mobile Server SDK for JavaScript Developer Guide to determine which features are supported.

 #### Lack Of Support For Cross-Domain AJAX Requests